Multi-Mode Quantum Annealing for Generative Representation Learning with Boltzmann Priors: Results

 \subsection{Conditional generation via latent biasing}

 While unconditional generation tests whether the learned prior captures the overall data distribution, conditional generation is more practically useful because it enables targeted synthesis of samples with desired attributes.
 In our framework, this is achieved by introducing condition-dependent bias fields into the energy function of the Boltzmann prior, while keeping the encoder and decoder fixed.
+Physically, these bias fields act as external longitudinal fields that tilt the learned energy landscape toward configurations associated with the target attribute, so that the same annealing procedure relaxes into attribute-specific low-energy regions rather than into the unconditioned minima.

 To illustrate the contribution of the learned prior, we compare two generation methods using the attribute-average encoder output for Bangs (Fig.~\ref{fig:conditional}).